UC Irvine Medical School Admissions:

 This page serves as a high-yield resource for UC Irvine Medical School.
 The information from this page is a GOLDEN resource.
 We’ve compiled it from UC Irvine medical school admissions data, UC Irvine med school acceptance rate date, the UC Irvine med school website, and most importantly, from UC Irvine med students themselves!
-You will have the facts and you’ll get an insider perspective about the curriculum.
+You’ll get an insider perspective about the curriculum and student life.

 Need help getting accepted to UC Irvine Medical School?
 Get the Cracking Med School Admissions team’s expertise.
 Several of our students get accepted into UCI each year.
 If you have questions, email us at firstname.lastname@example.org or contact us.